Bagneux–Lucie Aubrac station: Access

+Other services

+The station connects with lines 162, 188 and 388 of the RATP Bus Network.

 Architecture and artwork

 Line 4

 The station was designed by LIN (Finn Geipel and Giulia Andi).
-It is fitted with platform edge doors, as part of the automation of Line 4, planned to be completed by 2022.
+The design uses white corrugated metal panels on the walls, as well as large circular light fittings – a similar concept was also used at Aimé Césaire and Mairie d'Aubervilliers stations on line 12.
+The platforms are fitted with platform edge doors, installed as part of the automation of Line 4.

 Inside the station, two portraits of Lucie Aubrac were created by the artist C215.
 On a gable of a building outside the station, artist Andréa Michaelsson (also known as Btoy) has painted a large portrait of Lucie Aubrac.
 On the nearby maintenance building, a metal bas-relief by Argentinian artist Ricardo Mosner shows the history of underground mines, quarries and the Metro in the local area.

 Line 15

 The station has been designed by French architect Marc Barani.
 An artwork by Italian artist Tatiana Trouvé will take inspiration from caves, fossils and troglodytes.